Mathnerd314/stroscot/docs/Commentary/Checklist.rst

 * one of few languages to use software transactional memory, custom implementation "MVCC"
 * `interesting talks <https://github.com/matthiasn/talk-transcripts/tree/master/Hickey_Rich>`__ on functional programming and language design
 * runs well on JVM
+* slow
+* never seen it used for anything performance-critical or that substantially affects a business

 Common Lisp - discussed under Lisp